 Q. Can term loan or working capital alone be extended by an eligible lender and still be covered under the guarantee scheme?

-Q. Can annual guarantee fee be paid even after the lodgement of claim?
+Q. Can the annual guarantee fee be paid even after the lodgment of the claim?

-A. Annual guarantee fee can be paid even after the lodging of the claim but it has to be settled before the first instalment of 75% of the guaranteed amount.
-However, one cannot lodge any claim before the expiry of initial lock-in period and after the expiry of tenure of guarantee cover.
+A. Annual guarantee fee can be paid even after the lodging of the claim but it has to be settled before the first installment of 75% of the guaranteed amount.
+However, one cannot lodge any claim before the expiry of the initial lock-in period and after the expiry of the tenure of guarantee cover.